-Be careful to use a version of Python that is compatible with your DSS infrastructure.
-Code environments in Dataiku DSS can help you to manage different versions of Python on your DSS instance.
+Be careful to use a version of Python that is compatible with your Dataiku infrastructure.
+Code environments in Dataiku can help you to manage different versions of Python on your Dataiku instance.
 You can find more information about Python code environments in the product documentation.

 This section of the product documentation explains how to use the dataiku package externally.

-You can pip install the package, but since it is not publicly available, you have to download it from your DSS instance in one of three ways:
+You can pip install the package, but since it is not publicly available, you have to download it from your Dataiku instance in one of three ways:

 directly through pip,